 Swim dresses

 Don't forget about swim dresses for women: they're a great compromise between swimsuits and short beach tunics.
 Ultra-feminine, they bare the shoulders and highlight your figure.
 The magic is in the short, slightly flared and flowy skirts.
-For hot days at the beach or on the terrace, these slightly vintage styles elegantly cover the hips, bottom, and tummy—while putting your legs in the spotlight.
+For hot days at the beach or on the terrace, these slightly vintage styles elegantly cover the hips, bottom, and tummy, while showing off your legs.

 FLATTERING COLORS AND PATTERNS